bu-ist/coding-standards/css-and-sass/README.md

 ### Code should be predictable.

 Your project works alongside a complex ecosystem of plugins, frameworks, and content.
 In order to be able to update these things in a timely manner, everyone's code has to behave predictably and reliably.
-We do this with:
+We do this by:

 * [Naming everything consistently](#semantics) (Needs review)
 * [Prohibiting overly specific rules](#specificity) (SASS nesting rules should reference this)